cdevrell/Kubernetes-SQL-Integrated-Auth/README.md

 # Kerberos Sidecar

 ## Purpose
-The purpose of this image is to provide a method of enabling Dotnet core applications running within Linux containers which are not joined to the domain to use integrated SQL authentication through Kerberos.
+The purpose of this image is to provide a method of enabling .Net Core applications running within Linux containers which are not joined to the domain to use integrated SQL authentication through Kerberos.

 ## Usage
 This image is designed to be run as a "sidecar" in a Kubernetes pod.
 This means that for each deployment of an app which requires integrated SQL authentication, this container will be deployed alongside it as a member of the same pod.